MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Similarly, as with agreements, we are aligning the expiration period for one-off payments.
 From Nordic Wallet Launch, the expiration timeout for:
-- one-off with a new agreements will always be 10 minutes.
+- one-off with a new agreement will always be 10 minutes.
 - one-off for an existing agreement will always be 1 minutes.
 All one-offs with longer expiration time will be expired on Nordic Wallet Launch day.